1:1 Photography Workshops and Post-production

 Why 1:1 workshops?
 Do you ever spend a day out with your camera and get home to maybe find one or two great shots and plenty of images you weren't so keen on?
 Have you ever wondered how on earth did I get this shot, and why can't I get it right again?
 Would you like to be able to shoot great images in all kinds of light and weather conditions?
 These are all questions I asked myself time and time again when I first started taking images back in the good old analogue age.
 I know from the workshops I now take these questions - and many more - are still being asked by photographers as they try to make sense of their cameras, lighting conditions, and the often conflicting advice found on many social media platforms.
 You can read as many photography books as you want, watch every video on the exposure triangle you can find, but there's still no substitute for an experienced photographer spending the day guiding and supporting you, answering questions and physically demonstrating technique and concepts.
 A 1:1 workshop with me offers you unrivalled access to a patient and committed mentor and tutor with over 30 years of photographic experience.
-I'm an award winning landscape, nature and wildlife photographer who still gets excited by photography, and who hasn't lost sight of what it's like to be at the often frustrating start of ones photographic journey.
+I'm an award winning landscape, nature and wildlife photographer who's been on Countryfile, BBC News, Radio 4 and 5 and The Great British Photography Challenge on BBC 4.
+I still get excited by photography, and I've never lost sight of what it's like to be at the often frustrating start of ones photographic journey.
 1:1 gives you time; time to revisit something that doesn't work out at the first or second attempt.
+You get my full, undivided attention and the benefit of the many years I've been a photographer who's made those same mistakes and experienced the same frustrations that seem to be some kind of rite of passage to becoming a competent photographer.
 Individual workshops like mine free you from the constraints group work can bring for some people.
 It's just you, me and a camera or two working patiently and methodically through whatever it is you want to achieve until you achieve it.

 I remember working in my own darkroom as if it was yesterday.
 It was an alchemical, magical thing to see a film you'd developed yourself being used to produce prints before your very eyes.
 Fast forward a few years, and many rolls of film later, and I became an early adopter of Photoshop teaching myself to use what was to become the most potent darkroom you could ever hope to experience.
 I'm now into my 15th year using this phenomenal post-production tool, and like to think I know a thing or two about how to get the most out of an image.
 One thing I need to mention is that Photoshop will make a good image better, but is rarely able to resurrect a poor image and make it great.
 Clip the shadows or highlights too much, introduce camera blur or use too slow a shutter speed and there's very little you can do to rescue the image.
 One of the stellar uses of post editing is to reduce noise and introduce a degree of sharpness - particularly with .raw images.
 Using Camera Raw very early on in your workflow can save a stack of time later in the process. - every photographer should be aiming to reduce their post production time.
 Working smarter, not harder by getting as much right in-camera prior to post production is taught alongside the many tips, tricks and techniques I use to minimise the time I spend at a desk rather than being out doing what I really love - taking photographs.